Kyrylo Budanov: Russo-Ukrainian War

 On 5 August 2020, President of Ukraine Volodymyr Zelenskyy appointed Budanov as head of the Main Intelligence Directorate of the Ministry of Defense.

 On 11 March 2022 he became the chairman of the Coordinating Headquarters for the Treatment of Prisoners of War.
 In September 2022, Budanov was involved in the largest prisoner exchange operation between Ukraine and the Russian Federation, when 215 Ukrainian defenders returned home, including more than 100 fighters and commanders of the Azov Regiment.

 In February 2023, the head of the Servant of the People parliamentary bloc, Davyd Arakhamia, stated that Oleksii Reznikov would be replaced by Budanov as defence minister.
 However, the replacement did not take place, and Budanov was not appointed.
 Rustem Umerov would eventually replace Reznikov.

-On 21 April 2023, the Lefortovo District court in Moscow, Russia issued an arrest warrant against Budanov in relation to the 2022 Ukrainian attack on the Crimean Bridge.
-Budanov commented on the warrant, stating, "I am pleased.
-This is a good indicator of our work, and I promise to work even better."

 A spokesman for Ukrainian military intelligence said in 2023 that there had been more than ten assassination attempts on Budanov.
 In November 2023 his wife, Marianna Budanova, was poisoned with unspecified heavy metals, probably from poisoned food, and several agency employees had mild symptoms of poisoning.

 On 8 February 2024, Budanov was recognized as a Hero of Ukraine by President Zelenskyy.

+On 2 January 2026, Kyrylo Budanov was appointed as Head of the Office of the President of Ukraine, replacing Andriy Yermak, who had resigned on 28 November 2025.

+In January 2026, Budanov congratulated Denis Kapustin for ″returning to life″, with sources saying that Ukraine staged his death in order to lure out Russian assailants.
+According to the HUR, Ukraine gained the $500,000 bounty of ″killing″ Kapustin.